LGBTQ rights in Tennessee: Sports

 When the Tennessee state legislature reconvened in May 2020 during the coronavirus health crisis, the House moved HB 1572 and HB 1689 targeting transgender student athletes.
 The Senate also had the ability to move SB 1736 (its version of HB 1689), as this had been under consideration before the Legislature adjourned in March 2020.

 On March 26, 2021, Governor Lee signed a bill to ban transgender youth athletes from school sports.
 The bill had passed the Tennessee Senate on March 1 (the vote was 27–6) and the Tennessee House of Representatives on March 22 (the voice vote was 71–16 with 5 abstentions).
 The ACLU is representing a Farragut High School student in the matter; suit was filed on November 4, 2021.
 Judge Waverly D. Crenshaw ordered a partial grant of summary judgement that enjoins the school against enforcing the Gender in Athletics Law or revised policy I-171 to prevent the student from playing boys' interscholastic golf on March 29, 2024.
 As of May 1, 2024, the case is ongoing.

 On April 22, 2022, Governor Lee signed into law Public Chapter 1005 of the Tennessee Code mandating that parents wanting their children to participate in sports in public schools provide evidence of the gender assigned at birth.
 Any school not taking measures to comply with the law could have funding withheld.

 Bathroom lawsuits

-In August 2021, several lawsuits were filed in both state and federal courts and to also "sue the whole state of Tennessee" - to put a stop the enforcement of the public school bathroom law within Tennessee that went into effect on July 1, 2021.
+In August 2021, several lawsuits were filed in both state and federal courts against the public school bathroom law in Tennessee that went into effect on July 1, 2021.

-Mandatory parental permission opt-in law
+LGBTQ+ curricula opt-out law

-In April 2021, a bill passed the Tennessee General Assembly that legally requires mandatory parental permission opt-in - before their child or children is being taught about "sexual orientation and gender identity sex education subject curriculum choices and theories" within classrooms in all Tennessee public schools.
+In April 2021, a bill passed the Tennessee General Assembly that legally requires children's parents or guardians to be notified about a "sexual orientation or gender identity curriculum" before it is taught and given the ability to opt their children out of it.
 Governor Lee signed the bill into law in May 2021.